-As described above, the Master Fund strives to ensure the effective management of potential adverse impacts associated with its investments.
-The Master Fund's indicators cover many adverse impacts on sustainability factors defined in Annex I of Commission Delegated Regulation (EU) 2022/1288 (the "PAI Indicators").
-However,

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. not all of the indicators in Annex I are relevant to the Master Funds' investment model.
-The Master Fund's investees, the financial instituition partners, and their SME clients are smaller, early-stage companies that are predominantly located in emerging markets.
+As described above, the Fund strives to ensure the effective management of potential adverse impacts associated with its investments.
+The Fund's indicators cover many adverse impacts on sustainability factors defined in Annex I of Commission Delegated Regulation (EU) 2022/1288 (the "PAI Indicators").
+However, not all of the indicators in Annex I are relevant to the Funds' investment model.
+The Fund's investees, the financial instituition partners, and their SME clients are smaller, early-stage companies that are predominantly located in emerging markets.